 (a) The Employer shall continue its current practice of providing written notice of continuing and term job vacancies.

-Continuing part-time positions that are twentyfour (24) hours a week or less shall be posted in accordance with this article; casual positions are not required to be posted.
+Continuing part-time positions that are twenty-four (24) hours a week or less shall be posted in accordance with this article; casual positions are not required to be posted.
 Such vacancies shall be posted for a period of not less than six (6) working days.
-Employees desiring consideration in the filling of these continuing

-- and term job vacancies shall signify their desire by submitting a written application during the period in which it is posted.
+Employees desiring consideration in the filling of these continuing and term job vacancies shall signify their desire by submitting a written application during the period in which it is posted.
 The Employer may advertise externally as well as posting internally.
+Qualified internal applicants will be interviewed prior to external applicants.
+Internal job postings will be available in both digital and hard copy format.
+The University will post internal job postings in close proximity to all Housekeeping and Food Service employee time clocks.

-Qualified internal applicants will be interviewed prior to external applicants. - In all cases of filling permanent vacancies, promotions/ (b) demotions, transfers, layoffs, and recall after layoff, the University will select the qualified candidate, if any, who the University can demonstrate is the most qualified candidate for the position taking into account skill, ability, qualifications, and relevant experience.
+In all cases of filling permanent vacancies, (b) promotions/demotions, transfers, layoffs, and recall after layoff, the University will select the qualified candidate, if any, who the University can demonstrate is the most qualified candidate for the position taking into account skill, ability, qualifications, and relevant experience.
 Where these factors are relatively equal between two or more candidates, the candidate with more seniority will be selected.
 The University agrees that the onus lies with the employer to demonstrate that the successful candidate was the most qualified.
-Where an external applicant is selected, when requested to do so, the University will meet with the Union to elaborate upon its selection decision.
-On an annual basis, the University will provide the Union the percentage of successful internal and external candidates. - (c) When an employee applies, is found to be qualified, but is not given the position, the employee may ask for and will be given advice on how to improve their qualifications, and assistance in developing a career development plan and/or job search skills. - (d) In the event that a successful applicant proves unsatisfactory during or at the end of a familiarization period of thirty (30) calendar days or feels dissatisfied and chooses not to continue in the position within a seven (7) calendar day period, they shall be returned to their former job. - (e) An employee accepting a job posting outside their department must remain in that department for a period of
+Where an external applicant is selected, when requested to do

+- so, the University will meet with the Union to elaborate upon its selection decision.
+On an annual basis, the University will provide the Union the percentage of successful internal and external candidates. - (c) When an employee applies, is found to be qualified, but is not given the position, the employee may ask for and will be given advice on how to improve their qualifications, and assistance in developing a career development plan and/or job search skills. - (d) In the event that a successful applicant proves unsatisfactory during or at the end of a familiarization period of thirty (30) calendar days or feels dissatisfied and chooses not to continue in the position within ten (10) working days, they shall be returned to their former job. - (e) An employee accepting a job posting outside their department must remain in that department for a period of six (6) months unless the employee was returned by the University to the former position, in accordance with (d) above or unless the employee subsequently applies within the six (6) month period to a vacancy in a higher paying classification.

-- six (6) months unless the employee was returned by the University to the former position, in accordance with (d) above or unless the employee subsequently applies within the six (6) month period to a vacancy in a higher paying classification. - (f) A job need not be posted if the University requires the vacancy to provide a suitable job for an employee with a disability (as an accommodation), and the filling of such a position in order to accommodate an employee shall not be a violation of the provisions of this Agreement. - (g) Upon request, the University shall provide internal applicants with copies of the relevant job description. - (h) Where a regular part-time non-union staff member is assigned additional duties by the University on a continuing basis that will result in them working more than twenty-four (24) hours per week on a regular basis, they will be deemed to be covered by the collective agreement without the need to post.
+- (f) A job need not be posted if the University requires the vacancy to provide a suitable job for an employee with a disability (as an accommodation), and the filling of such a position in order to accommodate an employee shall not be a violation of the provisions of this Agreement. - (g) Upon request, the University shall provide internal applicants with copies of the relevant job description. - (h) Where a regular part-time non-union staff member is assigned additional duties by the University on a continuing basis that will result in them working more than twentyfour (24) hours per week on a regular basis. they will be deemed to be covered by the collective agreement without the need to post.
 Such employees will be credited with service and seniority equal to the hours they have worked as a percentage of full-time employment as a salaried or hourly-paid employee as the case may be.
 The University agrees that it will not use this provision to avoid posting bargaining unit positions.